jdenoc/money-tracker/docs/SETUP-PROD.md

 # run enlightn
 .docker/cmd/artisan.sh enlightn --details
-# address any issues that can be addresses, then perform a basline test
+# address any issues that can be addresses, then perform a baseline test
 .docker/cmd/artisan.sh enlightn:baseline

 # remove enlightn